ArchMC-Development/Quests/README.md

 # Quests plugin (1.20)
 This is a simple quests plugin designed as a quest rotating system.
 This means that when the quest pool is reset, a brand new list of randomized quests are generated for the players to enjoy!
 This is different from the traditional static quests, and is best used as a daily or weekly rotation.

+- Originally written by CodePunisher.
+- Maintained & Refactored by Preva1l.

 #
 ![2024-01-28_03 57 55](https://github.com/TrevorMickelson/Quests/assets/70197204/108138d0-442a-4c37-887f-c4576e11a45b)
 ![2024-01-28_04 01 57](https://github.com/TrevorMickelson/Quests/assets/70197204/fbe827be-2c1b-4956-b611-e5eb5fac3d27)